 The mobile home drain system is a crucial component of the plumbing system in mobile homes.
 These homes have unique features that set them apart from traditional houses, including their drainage systems.
 In this article Mobile Home Drains: Tips for Replacement we will discuss all the ins and outs to mobile home drains.

-Mobile Home Drains and Why They are Different
+Mobile Home Drains: Why They are Different

 Drain lines in mobile homes are typically made of plastic and are smaller in diameter than those found in traditional homes.
 The main drain line in a mobile home is connected to the sewer or septic tank, and all other drain pipes lead to it.